Love is not Tourism, Love is Essential: How to Get Your Love Contract and Reunite with Your Partner

 Tips on how to get a love contract for Europe

-Although these new regulations make it easier for Americans and other non-EU citizens from other high risk countries to enter Europe to join their partners, it's important to remember a few crucial notes before traveling overseas.
+Although these new regulations make it easier for Americans and other non-EU citizens from other high-risk countries to enter Europe to join their partners, it's important to remember a few crucial notes before travelling overseas.

 As with all international travel, entry into the country is never 100% guaranteed.
 Although you may have the necessary forms and documents, entry into Europe is still at the discretion of the border control officers at the airport.
 That's why it's crucial to make sure you have filled out the correct forms and provided all the required documents and information before you arrive in the country.
 Check out our free love contract templates for you to use.